king-kostis/anime-blog/README.md

 ### 4. Build and run the app
 > Make sure you have maven installed or have its binaries path as a <em>PATH<em> variable.
-> The app runs on port 8080.
+> The app runs on port 3000.
+You can change it in the application.properties file.

 ```bash
 mvn clean install